 Also watch out for banalities so as to make your application stand out rather than grating.
-The survey quotes one in three recruiters’ “biggest pet-hate phrase” on a CV to be “I enjoy socialising with friends”, with being “good team player” also high on the list of annoyances.
+Another survey quotes one in three recruiters’ “biggest pet-hate phrase” on a CV to be “I enjoy socialising with friends”.
+Being a “good team player” also high on the list of annoyances.
 Avoiding hackneyed clichés is key with ‘socialising’ never counting as an ‘interest’ of note.

 If you are a team player, reference examples that make this clear rather than using the phrase.
 Although some more left field pastimes might be unappealing to the reader, something a bit unusual might probably prove more eye-catching than one’s favourite activity being “travel” or “the latest technology”.